Ancient higher-learning institutions: Taxila

+Generally, a student entered Takshashila at the age of sixteen.
+The Vedas and the Eighteen Arts, which included skills such as archery, hunting, and elephant lore, were taught, in addition to its law school, medical school, and school of military science.
+Further centres in present day Pakistan include the Sharada Peeth in Azad Kashmir.

+Bangladesh

+Somapura Mahavihara and Jagaddala Mahavihara are located in Bangladesh.

+Sri Lanka

+Anuradhapura Maha Viharaya, Abhayagiri Vihāra and Jetavanaramaya are located in Sri Lanka.

-East Asia
+East Asia and South East Asia

 China

-In China, the ancient imperial academy known as Taixue was established by the Han Dynasty.
+In China, the ancient imperial academy known as Taixue was established by the Han dynasty.
 It was intermittently inherited by succeeding Chinese dynasties up until the Qing dynasty, in some of which the name was changed to Guozixue or Guozijian.
 Peking University (Imperial University of Peking) and Nanjing University are regarded as the replacement of Taixue.
-By 725 AD, Shuyuan or Academies of Classical Learning were private learning institutions established during the medieval Chinese Tang dynasty.
-The Yuelu Academy (later become Hunan University) founded in 976 AD, which is one of the four ancient famous Shuyuan (Academies) during the Song dynasty.
+By 725 CE, Shuyuan or Academies of Classical Learning were private learning institutions established during the medieval Chinese Tang dynasty.
+The Yuelu Academy (later become Hunan University) founded in 976 CE, which is one of the four ancient famous Shuyuan (Academies) during the Song dynasty.

 Japan

-In Japan, Daigakuryo was founded in 671 and Ashikaga Gakko was founded in the 9th century and restored in 1432.
+In Japan, Daigakuryo was founded in 671 and Ashikaga Gakko was founded in the ninth century and restored in 1432.

 Korea

 In Korea, Taehak was founded in 372 and Gukhak was established in 682.
 Seowons were private institutions established during the Joseon dynasty which combined functions of a Confucian shrine and a preparatory school.
 The Seonggyungwan was founded by in 1398 to offer prayers and memorials to Confucius and his disciples, and to promote the study of the Confucian canon.
-It was the successor to Gukjagam from the Goryeo Dynasty (992).
+It was the successor to Gukjagam from the Goryeo dynasty (992).
 It was reopened as Sungkyunkwan University, a private Western-style university, in 1946.

+Vietnam

+Temple of Literature or Văn Miếu Quốc Tử Giám is a temple dedicated to Confucius in Hanoi, northern Vietnam.
+The temple was founded and first built in 1070 at the time of Emperor Lý Thánh Tông, and it hosted the Imperial Academy (Quốc Tử Giám, 國子監), Vietnam's first national university, from 1076 to 1779.
+In 1803, The academy was moved to the new capital of Nguyen dynasty in Hue.

 Ancient Persia

-The Academy of Gondishapur was established in the 3rd century AD under the rule of Sassanid kings and continued its scholarly activities up to four centuries after Islam came to Iran.
-It was an important medical centre of the 6th and 7th centuries and a prominent example of higher education model in pre-Islam Iran.
-When the Platonic Academy in Athens was closed in 529, some of its pagan scholars went to Gundishahpur, although they returned within a year to Byzantium.
+The Academy of Gondishapur was established in the third century CE under the rule of Sassanid kings and continued its scholarly activities up to four centuries after Islam came to Persia.
+It was an important medical centre of the sixth and seventh centuries and a prominent example of higher education model in pre-Islam Persia.